 A Short Guide To Booking Your Ski Holiday

-We have created this guide to explain all the things to consider when booking a ski holiday.
-As our website offers complete flexibility for all aspects of a ski holiday then we recommend reading this guide so that you can be fully aware of each stage of the booking process and each stage of your holiday.
+We have created this helpful guide to explain all the things to consider when booking a ski holiday.
+As our website offers complete flexibility for all aspects of a ski holiday, we recommend reading this guide so that you can be fully aware of each stage of the booking process and fully informed of each stage of your holiday.

-Probably a bit more family friendly are resorts such as Flaine, Avoriaz, La Plagne and Alpe d’Huez.
+For something a bit more family friendly there are resorts such as Flaine, Avoriaz, La Plagne and Alpe d’Huez.

-The smaller French resorts and the Andorran resorts offer great value for money, so if you are looking for a great deal then these are the resorts where you can really keep the costs down.
+If you are more interested in value for money the smaller French resorts and the Andorran resorts are the places to be as you can really keep the costs down.
 Pas de la Casa is one of the best resorts in Andorra with a lively town centre.

 Choosing A Flight

-Check in and check out.
-You can usually check in to your accommodation in the late afternoon, so, if you are on a very early flight then you may get to resort several hours before you can check in.
+Check-in and check-out.
+You can usually check in to your accommodation in the late afternoon, so, if you are on a very early flight then you may get to the resort several hours before you can check-in.
 This isn’t a bad thing as long as you are prepared.
 If you can store your baggage somewhere (usually at your accommodation) then we suggest doing the following: